Father’s Day Gifts Your Latinx Dad Will Love (Or Tolerate)

 Advertisement

 Look, we get it — sore muscles are a part of being old.
-Instead of him having to ask you or your mom for help to massage his oh-so-sore muscles, gift him this on-the-wall massage ball.
+Instead of Dad having to ask you or your mom for help to massage his oh-so-sore muscles, gift him this on-the-wall massage ball.
 That way your Latine father doesn't have to do the one thing he hates — asking for help.

-If his interests lean on a more geeky side, gifting him anything from his current obsession will be simply perfect.
+If his interests lean on a more geeky side, giving him anything from his current obsession will be simply perfect.
 Whether that's Star Trek or Star Wars, I guarantee he won't have any unique gift from Etsy you decide to get him — because Latine dads definitely don't shop on Etsy.

 If you're truly at a loss, gifting your dad a beard kit can never go wrong — unless, of course, he doesn't have a beard.
 If he's a bearded man, he'll love this kit from Every Man Jack.
 It's got everything he needs, and he can finally throw away the decades-old stuff he's been using.